anders-softhouse/FrontendTestSofthouse/README.md

 or

 * `File -> Import -> Postman_local_collection.json`
-   * Use if running a Docker container on your own computer.
+   * Use if running a [Docker](https://www.docker.com/get-started/) container on your own computer.

+## Running the backend ( remote )
+Use Postman and your own client.
+* Host: so.fthou.se
+* Port: 8080

-## Running the backend as a local docker container
+## Running the backend as a ( local ) docker container
+Use Postman and your own client.
+* Host: localhost
+* Port: 8080

 ### Starting your container
 * `docker run -dp 8080:8080 images4softhouse/person-family`